-The Greenspaces Manager line manages two parks development officers who are primarily involved in the delivery of the parks capital investment programme and for the repairs and replacement of the parks infrastructure: footpaths, gates, signs, bins, fences, etc. There is also a professional events officer and two professional arboricultural officers whose duties and responsibilities include the support of activities and conditions in Sir Joseph Hood MPF and all other open spaces.
+The Greenspaces Manager line manages two parks development officers who are primarily involved in the delivery of the parks capital investment programme and for the upkeep and replacement of the parks infrastructure: footpaths, gates, signs, bins, fences, etc.

+There is also a professional events officer and two professional arboricultural officers whose duties and responsibilities include the support of activities and conditions in SJHMPF and all other open spaces.
 Both the development and repair works and the arboricultural works are mainly undertaken by specialist contractors commissioned by, and reporting to, the relevant professional officers.
-The events role is mainly concerned with providing support and advice, especially in relation to safety, for small-scale outdoor events produced by the local community groups.
+The events role is mainly concerned with providing support and advice, especially in relation to safety, for small-scale outdoor events produced by the local community groups, at least insofar as the area is concerned as the capacity for larger events (fun fairs, circuses, faith group festivals and the like), is more limited there.
 Two officers in the team have considerable practical experience of ecological issues and the Warden of Mitcham Common, also employed within the team, is an additional biodiversity knowledge resource that is employed across the service.

-Broad details of the personnel involved in the management of Sir Joseph Hood MPF are outlined in Table 6.1 and Figure 6.1 below and comprises individuals drawn from both the parks grounds team and Support Team working in tandem.
-The park formally opens at 8am and closes (the gates are securely locked by parks staff) at or about dusk, unless there are lettings in the park.
-Under the revised operational arrangements, staff are present in the park on most midweek days due to a combination of the park's Key Park status (with daily commitments in terms of litter collection and condition inspections allied to that) and the work commitments required to prepare the various pitches on site (football and Australian Rules football) which, together, ensure that the sporting elements of the grounds upkeep is a year-round operation in itself.
-At weekends, the popularity of the site for lettings and sport also ensures that there is a regular staff presence from the Parks Support Team.
-This team also attends the park in support of the various evening lettings that the pavilion attracts.
-Overall, the staff establishment is estimated at 1.25 FTEs, albeit that none is actually allocated to the park specifically under the revised operational arrangements now adopted.
+The park formally opens at 8am and closes (the gates are securely locked by idverde staff) at or about dusk, unless there are lettings in the park.
+Under the revised operational arrangements, staff are present in the park on most midweek days due to a combination of the park's Key Park status (with daily commitments in terms of litter collection and condition inspections allied to that) and the work commitments required to prepare the various pitches on site (football, cricket) which, together, ensure that the sporting elements of the grounds upkeep is a year-round operation in itself.
+At weekends, the popularity of the site for lettings and sport also ensures that there is a regular idverde staff presence.
+Idverde also attends the park in support of the various evening lettings that the pavilion attracts.
+Overall, the staff establishment is estimated at 2 FTEs, albeit that none is actually allocated to the park specifically under the revised operational arrangements now adopted.